-REQUIRED EXAM: VS, SpO2, Blood Glucose, Neuro Exam, Cincinnati Stroke Scale

-- Thrombolytic Screening Protocol should be completed for any suspected stroke patient - Think FAST Facial Asymmetry, Arm Strength, Speech and Time since last seen normal - Be very diligent observing for airway compromise in suspected acute stroke (swallowing, vomiting, aspirating) - Hypoglycemia, Infection and Hypoxia can present with Neurologic deficit, especially in the elderly. - IV Access is important, but establishment of a line should not significantly delay initiation of transport.
-Time lost is brain lost!
+- REQUIRED EXAM: VS, SpO2, Blood Glucose, Neuro Exam, BE-FAST Stroke Scale - Thrombolytic Screening Protocol should be completed for any suspected stroke patient - In Stroke, BE-FAST Sudden onset of Balance loss or incoordination, Eyes/vision changes, Facial Asymmetry, Arm Strength, Speech difficulty or Terrible headache - Be very diligent observing for airway compromise in suspected acute stroke (swallowing, vomiting, aspirating) - Hypoglycemia, Infection and Hypoxia can present with Neurologic deficit, especially in the elderly. - IV Access is important, but establishment of a line should not significantly delay initiation of transport.
+Time lost is brain lost! - Pre-notification to the receiving hospital is critical to ensure timely brain imaging, administration of thrombolytics and thrombectomy procedures